 The lifecycle of a product through DfE includes three stages: production, consumption, and destruction.

 Products are designed to use only enough power in its current state.
-This can be achieved by utilizing sleep modes, using batteries that lose energy slowly, combining functions in the integrated circuits, turning off segments of the circuit that are not in use, etc. Additionally, fewer toxic materials are released to the environment.
+This can be achieved by utilizing sleep modes, using batteries that lose energy slowly, combining functions in the integrated circuits, turning off segments of the circuit that are not in use, etc.

 At the end of their lifecycle, electronics must be thrown away, reused, or recycled.
 However, most electronics are not repairable, making them difficult to reuse.
 DfE eliminates the effect of this on the environment by recycling the components in factories to create new raw materials.